portainer/portainer-agent-charm/README.md

 Portainer allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a super-simple graphical interface.

-This fully supported version of Portainer is available for business use.
-Visit http://www.portainer.io to learn more.

 This Juju charm will help you deploy the Portainer agent allowing you to manage multiple container environments from a single Portainer instance.

 ## Usage